First Time Visit in Cordoba 2025 – Itinerary, Best Time & Tips

 • Summers here are hot and dry, with temperatures frequently over 35°C.

-So. spring and fall are more comfortable for long days of walking between monuments and museums.
+So, spring and fall are more comfortable for long days of walking between monuments and museums during your first time visit in Cordoba.
 However, summer does allow you to catch fun festivals and open-air flamenco performances.
 And what better way to celebrate summer than by catching a performance at the International Guitar Festival in June-July!

 Winters do get some rain but the holiday decorations like twinkling lights strung across plazas are charming.
 These are some interesting attractions that you wouldn’t want to miss.

 While most celebrations happen during the warm months, winter brings the elaborate Three Kings Day parade for the kids.
 Apart from this, you can also check out the Festival de Los Patios.
-This usually takes places for 2 weeks each May when private mansion courtyards are open to the public, overflowing with colorful flowers and tranquil fountains.
+This usually takes place for 2 weeks each May when private mansion courtyards are open to the public, overflowing with colorful flowers and tranquil fountains, making it a perfect experience for a first time visit in Cordoba.

 So, what are you waiting for?
 Grab that Spain Visa UK today to go on an incredible vacation to Spain!